fujitake/vantiq-related/vantiq-external-services-integration/docs/en/vantiq-apigw.md

 ```

 ### Keep the devices and Vantiq loosely coupled
-e.g）Devices are difficult to update once installed (tokens, URLs, etc.).
-On the other hand, endpoints on the Vantiq side have the possibility to change.
+e.g.）Devices are difficult to update once installed (tokens, URLs, etc.).
+On the other hand, endpoints on the Vantiq side can change.
 API Gateway makes the API layer abstract and centrally manages security.

 ```mermaid
 flowchart LR